 This examination is designed to evaluate the student's general knowledge and preparation for undertaking a doctoral program in his or her chosen area of study.
 The examination is customized for each student.

 The Comprehensive Examination consists of two parts:

-The oral examination should be scheduled within one month after the written examination.
-In the interim period, students may not communicate or discuss with others the content of the written examination or their responses, but they may (and should) review their written responses prior to the oral examination and be prepared to defend their responses.
+You will need to complete the Committee Signature Form prior to the oral exam and present it to the Committee Chair The oral examination should be scheduled within one month after the written examination.
+Do not communicate or discuss the content of the written examination or your responses.
+You should review written responses prior to the oral examination and be prepared to defend your responses.